 - POST #2: Prioritizing Data Governance Initiatives Through Discovery

 - POST #3: Collect and Analyze Relevant Data Points to Assess Risk

 - POST #4: Monitoring Sensitive Data Activity and Identifying Data Owners

 - POST #5: Restructuring Permissions to Achieve a Least Privilege Access Model

 - POST #6: Governing Access to Meet Security, Compliance and Operational Standards

 Don’t want to miss any blog posts in this series?
 Subscribe to be notified as new posts are added to this series, here.

-Also, join us for the first webinar in the series here:
+Also, watch the 1st webinar in the series here:

 Join Adam Laub, SVP of Product Marketing at STEALTHbits Technologies, for Moving from Checkbox Compliance to True Data Security, the first webinar in this 3-part series, where he’ll give you a brief overview of Data Access Governance and its 5 phases.
 At the end of this webinar, you’ll have a deeper understanding of why the 5 phases introduced in this blog are crucial to creating a true data security program that will lead to compliance and greatly reduce data risk.

 Latesha Lynch began her career working on VoIP technology, distributed antenna systems (DAS), and voice biometrics before delving into application and data security.
 Latesha can be found on Twitter @lateshalynch.